RMS Olympic: Differences from Titanic

 Olympic (left) being manoeuvred into Thompson Graving Dock in Belfast for repairs on the morning of 2 March 1912 after throwing a propeller blade.
 Titanic (right) is moored at the fitting-out wharf.
 Olympic would sail for Southampton on 7 March, concluding the last time the two ships would be photographed together.

 The Olympic and Titanic were nearly identical, and were based on the same core design.
 A few alterations were made to Titanic and later on Britannic which were based on experience gained from Olympics first year in service.
 The most noticeable of these was that the forward half of Titanics A Deck promenade was enclosed by a steel screen with sliding windows, whereas Olympics promenade deck remained open along its whole length.
 The additional enclosed volume was a major contributor to Titanics increased gross register tonnage of 46,328 tons over Olympics 45,324 tons, which allowed Titanic to claim the title of largest ship in the world.

 Additionally, the B-Deck First-Class promenade decks installed on Olympic had proven to be scarcely used because of the already ample promenade space on A-Deck.
 Accordingly, Thomas Andrews eliminated this feature on Titanic and built additional, enlarged staterooms with en-suite bathrooms.
-It also allowed a Café Parisien in the style of a French sidewalk café to be added as an annexe to the À la Carte Restaurant, and for the Restaurant itself to be expanded to the Port-side of the ship.
+It also allowed a Café Parisien in the style of a French pavement café to be added as an annexe to the À la Carte Restaurant, and for the Restaurant itself to be expanded to the Port-side of the ship.
 One drawback of this was that the Second-Class promenade space on B-Deck was reduced aboard Titanic.